 September 22, 1955 – End of Signal Oil’s “The Whistler” Radio Program

 Sponsored since 1942 by the largest independent oil company on the West Coast, the last episode of the radio mystery show “The Whistler” aired after 692 episodes.
 The Signal Oil Company had been established in 1921 by Samuel Mosher as Signal Gasoline Company during California’s Signal Hill oil boom.

 A 1931 partnership with Standard Oil of California (Socal) led to sponsoring radio programs, according to the Media Heritage’s “Whatever happened to Signal Oil?”
 The popular Whistler mystery drama began with, “That Whistle is your signal for the Signal Oil program.”

 September 23, 1918 – Giant Wood River Refinery goes Online

-Roxana Petroleum Company’s new Wood River (Illinois) facility began refining crude oil.
+Roxana Petroleum Company’s Wood River (Illinois) facility began refining crude oil.
 It processed more than two million barrels of oil from Oklahoma oilfields in its first year of operation.

 September 23, 1933 – Standard Oil of California Geologists visit Saudi Arabia

 Invited by Saudi Arabian King Abdel Aziz, geologists from Standard Oil Company of California arrived at the Port of Jubail in the Persian Gulf.
 Searching the desert for petroleum and “kindred bituminous matter,” they discovered a giant oilfield.
-The Saudi Arabia and Standard Oil partnership would become the Arabian American Oil Company (Aramco), later joined by Texaco and other major U.S. companies.
+The Saudi Arabia and Standard Oil partnership would become the Arabian American Oil Company (Aramco), later joined by other major U.S. companies.